 The Sentosa Islander membership – worth it if you drive to Sentosa at least 4 times yearly

 For those of you who, like my boss, zip to the island for a run every month or so, get the Sentosa Islander membership.

-Assume you like to drive there on weekends when the entrance fee is $7 per car, you only need to visit Sentosa 4 times in 1 year to make your money’s worth.
+Assume you like to drive there on weekends when the entrance fee is $6 per car, you only need to visit Sentosa at least 4 times in 1 year to make your money’s worth.

 The annual pass costs $25 per year, and entitles you to free entry into Sentosa via the Sentosa Boardwalk, Sentosa Express and Sentosa Gantry (drive-in).
 After your first year, renewal is only $20.
 The individual membership is non-transferrable though, and only entitles one car and one person to the entrance fee waivers.